PLT-Columbia/Prog-4-Control-Flow-Graph/README.md

 ### Part 2: Analyze CFG

-You can do many kinds of analysis / transformations against a CFG.
+You can do many kinds of analysis / transformations on a CFG.
 For example, dead block elimination, loop detection / simplification, ...

 In this part, you need to identify all the "*key blocks*" in a function.
 We define "*key block*" as following: a *key block* is the basic block of a function, such that every path from the entry of the function to the exit of the function **MUST** go through this basic block.